Doctors Note Logo

 Drowsy driving is as dangerous as drunk driving.
 Learn the warning signs that you need to pull over and address your sleep health.

-Drowsy driving can impair you as much as alcohol; warning signs like heavy eyelids, frequent yawning, missed exits, lane drifting, rumble strip hits, or brief microsleeps mean you should pull over immediately, take a 15-30 minute nap, and use caffeine only as a temporary aid.
+Drowsy driving is as dangerous as drunk driving.
+Warning signs include heavy eyelids, frequent yawning, missed exits, lane drifting, hitting rumble strips, and microsleeps.
+If you notice these, pull over immediately, take a 15–30 minute nap, and use caffeine only as a short-term backup.

 answer background